GegznaV/ds-projects/mushrooms/README.md

   --index-url https://download.pytorch.org/whl/cu121
 ```

-If you need other CUDA version support, please, find more details at the PyTorch installation [website](https://pytorch.org/get-started/locally/).
+If you require support for different CUDA versions, please refer to the PyTorch installation [website](https://pytorch.org/get-started/locally/) for more details.

 ### HTML Report